-Product Reviews & Helpful Content update are new Systems for ranking
+Product Reviews & Helpful Content update are new Systems for ranking in 2023

 The product teams have been busy at Google releasing two new systems: the Review System and the Helpful Content system.
 I read and digested the various documentation published in Google Search Central.
 In researching the latest on what has been known as the product reviews update, I noticed two sections Helpful Content System and Reviews System under Ranking Updates: